-Accelerating the improvement of early childhood education for low-income children is a key priority of the Commission's plan as reflected in its support for increased funding, as described in Part V. As the WEAC final report summarizes, the achievement gap between poor and more prosperous children is created even before those children arrive at school, "and if student learning falls behind in those early years, it is very difficult and sometimes impossible to compensate later."
+Accelerating the improvement of early childhood education for low-income children is a key priority of the Commission's plan as reflected in its support for increased funding, as described in Part V. As Strengthening Wilmington Education: An Action Agenda (2015) summarizes, the achievement gap between poor and more prosperous children is created even before those children arrive at school, and "if student learning falls behind in those early years, it is very difficult and sometimes impossible to compensate later" (WEAC, p.
+50).
 All earlier commissions to improve City of Wilmington education have identified investments and improvements in early childhood education as critical.
 This is an area in which Delaware has made significant progress in the past few years.
-"Five years ago, Governor Markell and the Delaware General Assembly undertook policy changes that have greatly increased the access of low-income children to higher-quality early learning environments" As a result, the percentage of low-income children with access to high-quality programs has increased from 5% to 58%, and many of these are City of Wilmington children (OEL).
+"Five years ago, Governor Markell and the Delaware General Assembly undertook policy changes that have greatly increased the access of low-income children to higher-quality early learning environments" (WEAC, 2015, p.
+50).
+As a result, the percentage of low-income children with access to high-quality programs has increased from 5 percent to 58 percent, and many of these are City of Wilmington children (OEL, 2015).
 Since 2011, 28,000+ children have received developmental screenings and 6,000+ children and families were linked to follow-up services.

 The Early Childhood Council (ECC) and Office of Early Learning (OEL) both have approved plans that focus on assistance to low-income children.
 The ECC plan Sustaining Early Success Delaware Strategic Plan for a Comprehensive Early Childhood System and OEL's Early Learning Challenge Grant both support and align with each other.
-Leaders of the Council and the Office of Early Learning are members of the Commission's Committee on Meeting the Needs of Students in Poverty.
-The Commission strongly supports for investments to sustain the improvement of early childhood education and is committed to working with the Council and the Office of Early Learning in accelerating those improvements.
-This investment is particularly critical for low-income children and other children at-risk who will be impacted by redistricting.
+Leaders of the ECC and OEL are members of the Commission's Committee on Meeting the Needs of Students in Poverty.
+The Commission strongly supports investments to sustain the improvement of early childhood education and is committed to working with the ECC and OEL in accelerating those improvements.
+This investment is particularly critical for low-income children and other children at risk who will be impacted by redistricting.

-The Commission, working with the Early Childhood Council, Office of Early Learning, and Wilmington Early Care and Education Council should develop an early childhood community plan for City of Wilmington that would provide access to high-quality early childhood programs and services for all children.
+The Commission, working with the ECC, OEL, and Wilmington Early Care and Education Council should develop an early childhood community plan for the City of Wilmington that would provide access to high-quality early childhood programs and services for all children.
 This initiative should align with the state's already-approved early childhood strategic plan.
-As proposed in the WEAC final report, a key step will be the development of a citywide partnership that includes all providers (family- and center-based), Early Head Start, Head Start, school districts, and higher education.
+As proposed in the Strengthening Wilmington Education: An Action Agenda, a key step will be the development of a citywide partnership that includes all providers (family- and center-based), Early Head Start, Head Start, school districts, and higher education.
 This initiative should be supported actively by the Governor's Commission on Early Education and the Economy, with the shared goal of working with providers to establish easily accessible and affordable high-quality services (including needed screenings and interventions to identify and address developmental needs) for all City of Wilmington children.
 This initiative should be coordinated with the existing Early Childhood Readiness Teams and include a formal partnership among early childhood providers and districts and charters serving City of Wilmington to facilitate the effective transition of children from early childhood to K-12 education.